+•

 ₹ in crore

--
+At March 31, 2019 -

-3,027
+Issued during the year 3,027

-(40)
+Expenses incurred (40)

-2,986
+At March 31, 2020 2,986

--
+Issued during the year -

-2,986
+At March 31, 2021 2,986

 During the year 2019 the Group had raised ₹ 3,027 crore through issue of Perpetual Subordinated Capital Securities (the "Securities") by it's subsidiary.
 These Securities are perpetual securities in respect of which there is no fixed redemption date and are callable only at the option of the issuer.
 As these Securities are perpetual in nature and ranked senior only to the Share Capital of the subsidiary company and the subsidiary company does not have any redemption obligation, these are considered to be in the nature of equity instruments.
 The stated coupon on these is payable at the discretion of the issuer.